Do tomato plants need to be pruned?

 Does sunlight ripen tomatoes?
 If you research whether you should prune tomatoes, you’ll find many opinions stating that the fruit will ripen faster because they have more sun.

 But tomato growing expert Craig Lehoullier, author of my favorite tomato growing book, Epic Tomatoes, says that this is not true.
-He states that shade produced by unpruned vines will not affect the ripening of the fruit.
+He contends that shade produced by unpruned vines will not affect the ripening of the fruit.

 However, I’ve observed that the gardeners who talk about this benefit live in cooler, rainier climates with less sun.
 It stands to reason they have a bigger problem with the shade.